Bashir Salihi Magashi: Military career

 1992 before commanding the Nigerian Contingent Force in 1993.
+He was a member of the Sani Abacha Military Caucus that reviewed the military and the political situation resulting from the annulment of the 12 June 1993 presidential election.
+During the intrigues leading to General Sani Abacha's assumption of power in November 1993, Brig.
+General Bashir S Magashi was given command of the Brigade of Guards in September.
 He served as commander of the Guards Brigade in Abuja from 1993 to 1996.
-General Magashi subsequently rose to become general officer commanding of the 2nd Division Ibadan and later proceeded to the Lagos Garrison Command as command.
-He finally retired from the Nigerian Army as commandant, Nigerian Defence Academy Kaduna from 1998 to 1999 as his last official engagement as a Military Officer.
+General Magashi subsequently rose to become general officer commanding of the 2nd Division, Ibadan and later proceeded to the Lagos Garrison Command as commander.
+Shortly after democracy was restored in May 1999, the government announced the compulsory retirement of all armed forces officers who had served for six or more months in military governments, including Major-General Bashir Magashi.
+He finally retired from the Nigerian Army as commandant, Nigerian Defence Academy Kaduna from 1998 to 1999 as his last official engagement as a Military officer.

 He was a member of the Provisional Ruling Council from 1996 to 1999, a member of the Association of Humanitarian Lawyers and equally an honorable member of the Nigerian Red Cross Society.

 He has attended various leadership and management courses both home and abroad.
 He is a graduate of the International Institute of Humanitarian Law in Italy and a Member of the Senior Executives Course 14 of the National Institute of Policy and Strategic Studies Kuru in Jos.

+Political career

-He also had served as the military governor of Sokoto State from August 1990 to January 1992.
-In the political sphere, he was in 2002 the legal adviser to the ALL Nigerian Peoples Party ANPP and in 2007, the Kano State governorship candidate of the Democratic People's Party (DPP).
+In the political sphere, he was in 2002 the legal adviser to the All Nigeria People's Party (ANPP) and in 2007, the Kano State governorship candidate of the Democratic People's Party (DPP).
 He later became the national chairman of the party before finally retiring from politics in 2014.

-Personal life
+In August 2019, he was appointed minister of defence of Nigeria by President Muhammadu Buhari, and served till 29 May 2023.